United for Literacy: Indigenous communities

 Frontier College began working with Indigenous communities in the 1960s, starting with a "community education program for the Inuit community in Frobisher Bay (now Iqaluit).
 In 2006, it began managing and operating the Aboriginal Summer Literacy Camps, one of four literacy initiatives spearheaded by The Hon.
 James Bartleman, the 27th Lieutenant Governor of Ontario, to support the development of literacy skills among First Nations children and youth living on isolated, fly-in only reserves in Northern Ontario.

 A total of 36 camps were organized that year in 28 First Nations in the Nishnawbe Aski Nation and Grand Council of Treaty 3 territories.
 In 2007, it began a partnership with the Métis Nation of Ontario, and in 2008, extended the Summer Literacy Camps to other communities in Ontario, British Columbia, Alberta and Quebec.
 Since then, camps have also been delivered in New Brunswick First Nations communities.

 Working with children and youth

-Frontier College works with community-based groups and organizations to set up programs for children.
+United for Literacy works with community-based groups and organizations to set up programs for children.
 The programs vary from one region to another.
 The activities include Reading Circles, Tutoring (one-to-one, small group, and classroom helpers), Homework Clubs, and Summer Programs.
-Volunteers are recruited, screened and trained by the local Frontier College staff.
+Volunteers are recruited, screened and trained by the local United for Literacy staff.

 Working with adults

-Frontier College trains volunteer tutors to help individuals (i.e. learners) to improve their learning skills in such areas as reading, writing, mathematics, and English as an Additional Language (i.e. ESL).
+United for Literacy trains volunteer tutors to help individuals (i.e. learners) to improve their learning skills in such areas as reading, writing, mathematics, and English as an Additional Language (i.e. ESL).
 The learners might include adults with disabilities, inmates in federal institutions, domestic workers, young adults, migrant workers, and immigrants to Canada.